UTS-eResearch/oni-portal/README.md

-### Data-Portal
+### Oni Portal

-This is the code of a single page application for searching with SOLR
+This is the front-end for Oni, a scalable and searchable data repository built on ocfl.

+It should be deployed as part of [https://github.com/UTS-eResearch/oni-express](Oni Express)

 ### Install